zaphyr-org/logger/README.md

 ## Issues

-Bug reports and feature requests can be submitted on the [Github Issue Tracker](https://github.com/zaphyr-org/logger/issues).
+Bug reports and feature requests can be submitted on the [GitHub Issue Tracker](https://github.com/zaphyr-org/logger/issues).

 ## Security